 Your lender may request fewer or additional documents, so be prepared to provide the information that your lender needs to complete your loan.

 This is where you will officially choose your lender for the duration of the loan process.
-Whether you want the loan officer who helped you buy your home, or whether you choose an entirely new one, it’s important to shop around and do your research.
+Whether you want to partner with the loan officer who helped you buy your home, or whether you choose an entirely new one, it’s important to shop around and do your research.
 It’s a good idea to gather a few offers before selecting the lender that you like best.

 Are you having trouble getting approved?
 The biggest threat to your approval is a low credit score.
 If you know you’re credit isn’t great, you need to build it up before applying for a refinance.
 Not only will it give you a better chance of getting approved, but you will also get a better monthly rate.
 The lower your credit score, the more you’re going to pay on a loan over time.

 Most refinances require an appraisal.
 An appraisal determines the value of our home.
 Appraisers are looking at the condition of the permanent parts of our house.
-So, patch walls, clean soiled carpets, keep your home pest free, and get rid of odors.
+So, patch walls, clean soiled carpets, keep your home pest-free, and get rid of odors.
 Broken windows, cracked ceilings, and leaks are all major issues that will need to be fixed immediately.

 At this point, your loan will be sent to an underwriter to review.
 This can take weeks, but your lender will update you at any point in the underwriting process.
 An underwriter must review and approve the loan before you can move forward with the refinance.
 This part of the process is where our credit report will be pulled.
 You may be knocked out of the process if you have financial red flags like bankruptcy, low credit, or late payments.